Skip to content

 Books as hooks

+“Our book club encourages our students to think about science,” explains Natasha Dhari, science teacher at the North Cambridge Academy.
 “Students are provided with a book to read in their own time.
 They have four weeks to read it and are encouraged to share their thoughts as they go using Microsoft Teams.
-Half termly, we will meet as a (socially distanced) group, over refreshments, to discuss what we have enjoyed and learned.
-The students have already really engaged with the idea and have brought me articles that they would like to discuss too,” adds Natasha.
+Book club continued during lockdown with virtual meetings and provided a lovely opportunity to engage with science outside of the curriculum.
+We now meet every half term as a (socially distanced) group, over refreshments, to discuss what we have enjoyed and learned.
+The students have really engaged with the idea and have brought me articles that they would like to discuss too,” adds Natasha.

 “Science is a really fun subject to learn.
 Book club lets us read lots of different books and learn about different parts of science!”